Guide

 The process is simpler than you think.
 Write the message.
 Layer it beneath sound.
 Listen on repeat.

-What separates an effective subliminal from a useless one is not production quality.
-It is the affirmations themselves.
-Specificity matters.
-Present tense matters.
-First person matters.
+What separates an effective subliminal from a useless one is still the same thing it has always been: the affirmations themselves.
+Specificity matters more than production quality.
+Present tense and first person are non-negotiable.
 A precisely written set of affirmations layered beneath rain sounds on a phone app will outperform a studio-produced track with generic statements every time.

 Start with your goal.
 Be specific about what you want to change.
 "I want to be more confident" is a starting point, but "I want to speak up in team meetings without rehearsing every word" gives you material to write targeted affirmations.